himotoyoshi/carray/docs/topics/CAGroupIterator.md

 g.min_addr(axis: :group)     g.max_addr(axis: :group)
 ```

+`count` also takes the two argument forms the family declares:
+`count(UNDEF, axis: :group)` for masked cells, `count(v, axis: :group)` for cells
+equal to `v`.
+And `g.shape` / `g.ndim` describe what a `axis: :group` reduction
+comes back in — a group slot contributes its category count, a band slot its
+length, in slot order.

 Each result matches the core `CArray` reduction over each group's members, so
 the empty / all-masked contract carries through: `sum` of an empty group is `0`
 (identity), `mean` / `median` of an empty group is a masked (`UNDEF`) cell.